the dwelling is set back from the road to protect tree roots

 in the refurbished 'internal' facades, alongside improved smoke vent protections.

-The blocks feature generous communal access ‘streets’ that are sheltered but unheated spaces with glazed roof lanterns.
-The retrofit measures will therefore also incorporate wall and soffit insulation to these inward-facing facades along with upgraded smoke vent controls, replacement fire doors and sprinkler systems.
-A communal heating system, served by a nearby heat pump array, is also being integrated discretely to the interiors with tiled finishes, acoustic linings and new lighting proposals.
-Residents have been engaged in the design since the outset and their contributions are on-going.
-Awen Design are now working closely with the supply chain as architect and principle designer to achieve the highest standards of thermal bridge-free junctions and airtightness in the detailed design pacakges, ahead of the likely start on site in spring 2026.
+The blocks feature generous communal access ‘streets’ that are sheltered but unheated spaces with double-glazed roof lanterns.
+The retrofit measures will therefore also incorporate wall and soffit non-combustible insulation to these inward-facing facades along with upgraded automatic smoke vent controls, fire alarm systems, replacement fire doors and new sprinkler systems.
+A communal heating system, served by a nearby roof-mounted heat pump array, is also being integrated discreetly to the interiors with glazed tiled finishes, fibre cement panelling, acoustic linings and new lighting proposals.
+Residents have been engaged in the design since the outset and their contributions are on-going with respect to these internal finish and strategic choices.
+For example, where possible the opportunity is being taken to reduce concrete upstands at flat entrance thresholds to improve accessibility to these dwellings for residents and their visitors.
+Elsewhere, balcony guardrails have been designed in such a way that an option exists to increase the guarding height for vulnerable residents.